 We are committed to ensure your smooth transition to our Electrical Engineering program at SSU.
 We highly recommend you meet with an EE advisor and introduce yourself before the classes begin.
 Please contact engineering department to setup an appointment with an advisor.
-Information for faculty and staff at ES Department can be found at Engineering Faculty & Staff.
+Information for faculty and staff at Engineering Department can be found at Engineering Faculty & Staff.
 Before you meet with your advisor please make sure you have the following ready:

 - Make sure you know your Seawolf ID number.

 - If you are a transfer student, please make sure you have a copy of your transferred courses with you.